galenhuntington/g86/README.md

 language syntax.

-The lexicographic and initial segment properties are the reason an 86th character is needed.
+The lexicographic and initial segment properties are the reason an 86th character is added.

 ### Spec (v0.1)

-The input binary data is broken into four-byte chunks, each of which is encoded independently into five characters.
-To round up to a multiple of four, up to three zero bytes are added; an equal number of bytes will then be removed off the end of the final encoding.
+The input is broken into four-byte chunks, each of which is encoded independently into five characters.
+To round up to a multiple of four, up to three zero bytes are added; an equal number of bytes will then be removed off the end of the output.

 The ASCII characters are drawn from the set of printable characters, codepoints 33 to 126, excluding the six `&,;<>\`, for a total of 86: